 You can get the limit raised by giving a call to the customer care centre or place a request at the nearest branch of the concerned lender.
 After finding your repayment track to be smooth for at least 6 months to a year, the lender can raise the limit.

 The unbilled amount refers to the spends made after the bill generation date.
 You can see the unbilled portion in the next billing cycle.

 The credit card statement often shows the minimum due, which gets calculated at about 5% of the total outstanding balance in a billing cycle.

 No, if you pay the entire outstanding balance on or before the due date of the payment.

 No. The payment of minimum only inflates the bill by inviting interest and taxes.
 The outstanding balance would keep mounting with constant addition of interest and taxes to the bill if you continue to pay the minimum due.

 The payment delay will negatively impact your credit health by lowering your score.
-If you are continuously delaying the card dues, not only your score goes down even the late payment charges, interest and taxes would mount, making it a rather difficult situation to be in.
+If you are continuously delaying the payment of card dues, not only your score goes down but even the late payment charges, interest and taxes mount, making it a rather difficult situation to be in.